Design & Technology

 Technology Skills

-Students will design and make a ‘Tetra Pak’ to introduce them to a design process and CAD software.
-During this unit students will be introduced to smart materials, structures, electronics, and the use of BBC Micro-bits.
+Students will experience a range of technology-based activities to introduce them to the subject, this will include, ideas generation, presentation skills, photoshop, CAD software.
+During this unit students will also be introduced to smart materials, structures, electronics, and the use of BBC Micro-bits.

 Year 8:

-Students will develop further knowledge of a design process by analysing a design brief to manufacture a card automata They will be introduced to iterative design process to come up with a quality design for the moving element.
+Students will develop further knowledge of a design process by analysing a design brief to manufacture a pop-up card.
+They will be introduced to iterative design process to come up with a quality design for the pop-up element.
 There will also be a focus on presentation and evaluation skills.

 Year 9: